 This townhouse is an excellent base for your holiday, whether it be with family or friends.
-It has been furnished and maintained to a very high standard.
+It has been furnished and maintained to a high standard.
 On entering the property you will find yourself in the cosy living room, equipped with TV and DVD player.
-Leading off from the living room is the kitchen, laundry room and bathroom.
+Leading off from the living room is the kitchen, laundry room and bathroom with shower.
 The kitchen has been beautifully decorated, with all the mod cons required for comfort during your stay.
-From the kitchen is a patio which has outdoor eating and barbeque facilities.
+From the kitchen is a patio which has outdoor eating and barbecue facilities.

 On the first floor is a double and triple bedroom with a veranda overlooking the centre over the rooftops.
-Then to the loft, which is a very spacious living/sleeping area.
-At the front and back of the loft are two terraces equipped with sunloungers for you to sunbathe, or enjoy an afternoon drink watching the sunset and the ocean.
+Then to the loft, which is a very spacious living area.
+At the front and back of the loft are two terraces equipped with sun loungers for you to sunbathe, or enjoy an afternoon drink watching the sunset and the ocean.

 |Size||Sleeps up to 6, 3 bedrooms|

 |Rooms||3 bedrooms, 2 bathrooms of which 2 family bathrooms, Solarium or roof terrace|

 |Nearest beach||Praia do Peixe (Cascais Bay) 400 m|